 • You'll soon learn that Mount Lemmon is where you go to cool off in the summer.
 When it's 100 degrees here, it's about 70-80 degrees up there at 9,000 feet.
 It's also where we go to see snow in the winter.
 During the 26-mile drive, the landscape changes from desert to aspens to pines.
 It's magical.
 You can hike, ride a ski lift, eat giant cookies covered in mountains of ice cream, buy fudge at the general store or just sit by the creek and soak up the cool mountain air.
 To get there, head east on Tanque Verde Road until you get to Catalina Highway, then take that all the way up.
 Insider's tip: Stop at Windy Point on the way up.
 The views are spectacular.

 • Saguaro National Park East is where you want to go to see cactus.
 Lots of it.
 There's an 8-mile loop you can drive through to see rolling hills covered in majestic saguaros and other desert landscape.
 There are spots along the way to stop and take it all in, take pictures or go hiking.
 If you're lucky, maybe you'll see some quail, javelina or bobcats.
-There's also a nice visitor's center to buy swag and learn about the Sonoran Desert.
-The park is located at 3693 S. Old Spanish Trail.
+There's also a nice visitor's center to buy swag and learn about the Sonoran Desert. / address: 3693 S. Old Spanish Trail.

 • Sabino Canyon is the kind of place where you go to take a deep breath and appreciate the beauty of the desert.
 Yes, beauty.
 Spend a day picnicking by the dam and splashing in the creek or lace up your hiking shoes to tackle the 8-mile round trip hike to Seven Falls.
 It's glorious. / address: 5700 N. Sabino Canyon Road

 • Go on a taco tour of South Twelfth Avenue.
 This vibrant food district is home to more than a dozen food spots, including the smokey Tacos Apson.
-This Sonoran style taco joint has a mesquite grill that cooks up all manner of carne, including Flintstones-style beef ribs that dwarf the little flour tortillas they sit on. / address: 3501 S. 12th Ave.
+This Sonoran style taco joint has a mesquite grill that cooks up all manner of carne, including Flintstones-style beef ribs that dwarf the little flour tortillas they sit on.
+If you're feeling super ambitious, check out this taco tour of five Tucson neighborhoods for every Taco Tuesday this school year. / address: 3501 S. 12th Ave.

 • Just 15 minutes south of town, Mission San Xavier del Bac is the perfect getaway.
 The White Dove of the Desert is "a must-see" for art lovers and history buffs who want to know more about the Tohono O'odham and the Spanish colonial legacy of this region.
 Take a stroll up the adjacent Grotto Hill for a nice view, and grab a fry bread before you leave. / address: 1950 San Xavier Road